loader

 • Financial assistance services that SEM companies can provide to their related companies were expanded, including expressly technical, financial and/or administrative assistance, as well as other support services including, without limitation, risk analysis, credit analysis, due diligence, compliance, custody of documents, data processing center and/or document and corporate treasury services, as well as inter-company loans.

-• In case that the above services are provided to companies within the group that carry out banking, insurance, reinsurance and/or securities business in Panama or abroad, the SEM company must previously inform the respective regulator of its intention to obtain a license for the provision of these services to a regulated and related company.
+• If the above services are provided to companies within the group that carry out banking, insurance, reinsurance and/or securities business in Panama or abroad, the SEM company must previously inform the respective regulator of its intention to obtain a license for the provision of these services to a regulated and related company.

-• The financial assistance services included under Law 57 of 2018 do not include or authorize any activity that requires obtaining a special license issued by the Superintendency of Banks, the Superintendency of Insurance and Reinsurance, the Superintendency of the Securities Market, or any other similar regulator, as it may be required in order to provide financial services or conduct any other regulated activities in Panama.
+• The financial assistance services included under Law 57 of 2018 do not include or authorize any activity that requires obtaining a special license issued by the Superintendency of Banks, the Superintendency of Insurance and Reinsurance, the Superintendency of the Securities Market, or any other similar regulator.

 Recipient of Services

-• Law 57 of 2018 incorporates a change in form to Law 41 of 2007, for the purposes of clarifying that unless the expressly provided exceptions under the Law, SEM companies may only provide services to companies within their economic group.
+• Law 57 of 2018 incorporates a change in form to Law 41 of 2007, clarifying that unless expressly provided exceptions under the Law, SEM companies may only provide services to companies within their economic group.

 SEM License Requirements

-• Companies interested in obtaining a SEM License must comply with the requirements set forth by the Licensing Commission of the Multinational Company Headquarters, which requirements shall be set forth taking due regard of the parameters provided in Law 41 of 2007 (which include the assets of the company group, places where it operates, activities carried out, and stock exchange listing), as well as the minimum number of full-time employees and annual operating expenses for the company applying for a SEM License, which must be appropriate for the operations.
+• Companies interested in obtaining a SEM License must comply with the requirements set forth by the Licensing Commission of the Multinational Company Headquarters, considering parameters provided in Law 41 of 2007 (assets of the company group, places where it operates, activities carried out, stock exchange listing), as well as the minimum number of full-time employees and annual operating expenses appropriate for the operations.

 Legal Stability of Investments

-• Companies obtaining a SEM License as of 1 January 2019, will automatically be subject to Legal Stability of Investments’ Regime, from the issuance of the SEM License, this is: tax stability on national taxes for 10 years, and in municipal taxes for 5 years, including indirect taxes (includes custom stability and labour stability).
+• Companies obtaining a SEM License as of January 1, 2019, will automatically be subject to the Legal Stability of Investments Regime from the issuance of the SEM License: tax stability on national taxes for 10 years, and on municipal taxes for 5 years, including indirect taxes (customs and labor stability).

 Operations License

 • SEM companies are not required to obtain an Operations License for the purposes of providing services authorized by the SEM Law.
-This provision, however, is not new.
-By virtue of Law 49 of 2009 (which amended Law 5 of 2007 that regulates the Operations License), it was already provided that SEM companies do not require an Operations License.
+Law 49 of 2009 (which amended Law 5 of 2007) already provided that SEM companies do not require an Operations License.

 License Cancellation

-• SEM companies that carry out activities other than those authorized by their License in accordance with the provisions of the SEM Law, will be sanctioned with the cancellation of their license and will also be liable for unpaid taxes, including fines, surcharges, interest and penalties, in accordance with the provisions of the Tax Code of the Republic of Panama.
+• SEM companies that carry out activities other than those authorized by their License will be sanctioned with license cancellation and will also be liable for unpaid taxes, fines, surcharges, interest and penalties, in accordance with the Tax Code of the Republic of Panama.

 Permanent Residency for SEM Employees

-• Permanent Residency for SEM Employees is included as a new to those foreigners working for a SEM company, after a five (5) year-period, counted from the date of the approval of the Visa for Permanent Personnel.
+• Permanent Residency for SEM Employees is included for foreigners working for a SEM company after a five (5) year period, counted from the date of approval of the Visa for Permanent Personnel.

-• It is clarified that this option is subject to the payment of ISR, social security and educational tax applicable to the salary and other labor remunerations earned by the foreigner employee, including salary in kind.
+• This option is subject to the payment of ISR, social security and educational tax applicable to the salary and other labor remunerations earned by the foreign employee, including salary in kind.

-• The employee that obtains permanent residency will not require to carry out any additional process to work in a SEM company, nor to reside in Panama.
+• The employee that obtains permanent residency will not require any additional process to work in a SEM company, nor to reside in Panama.

 Pull Factors